 The Sound of Battle

-Troula Drummers from Catoira performed at the event, adding dynamic sound to the performance, leading the dead warrior to the buriel mound in Avaldsnes village, a promenade from inside the barn to the exterior space.
+Members from Karmøy Viking Club together with some local drummers performed at the event, after first having spent two evenings at a drummer course, which culminated with the group leading the dead warrior to the burial mound in Avaldsnes village; a promenade from inside the barn to the exterior space.

 Nordvegen History Centre

 how to find us

 It is easy to get to and from Haugalandet.
 We have good connections by air, express buses and ferries.
 Visit our website for more information.